What You Need to Remember

 - Smart Tip: Instead of saying, "I want to be a Manager," say, "I want to be at a level where I am in charge of the planning for [Project X] and help the team avoid common mistakes."
 This shows leadership without making the person interviewing you feel threatened.

 Saying "I don't know" makes you look like you're not trying.
-In today's fast-changing industries, things do change, but the core skills don't.
-Change your focus from the Market to your Skill Set.
+Industries shift fast, but core skills don't.
+Shift your focus from the Market to your Skill Set.

 - Recruiter View: We value "Quick Learning."
 A strong answer is: "I can't say exactly what software we'll use in five years, but my goal is to be the top expert (SME) in how our company applies new tools to [Core Business Goal].
 Whether we use the tools of today or tomorrow, I want to be the bridge person."